geoz-lab/gas-station-recommendation/README.md

 - Test your changes before submitting

 ## 🤔 **Future Directions**

-- Accurate gas price input (likely from Gasbuddy or AAA)
-- Better analysis, e.g. search gas stations along the trip
+- Integrate live gas prices (GasBuddy, AAA, Google Maps, etc.)
+* Add route-based gas station search (gas along a trip and avoid tolls)
+* Improve travel time estimates using real-time traffic
+* Cache API results to reduce costs and improve speed
+* Maybe voice input for hands-free use
+* Add backup/fallback APIs for price and location data
-- Fancy web design (I am not familiar with frontend)
+* A better UI interface (I am not familiar with frontend)

 **Thank you for contributing!** 🚀